DylanMeeus/springboot_jwt_blog/_posts/2016-05-03-angular-2-series-part-5-forms-and-custom-validation.markdown

 ![angular2 forms simple](https://cdn.auth0.com/blog/angular2-forms/angular2-forms-1.png)

-We've got what looks like a pretty standard form that uses Bootstrap for styling.
-The important things to note for this form are the directives that we're using in it, which include `ngForm`, `ngSubmit`, and `ngControl`.
+We've got what looks like a pretty standard form that uses [Bootstrap](https://getbootstrap.com) for styling.
+The important things to note for this form are the directives that we're using, which include `ngForm`, `ngSubmit`, and `ngControl`.
 When we use the hash as we are with `#registrationForm="ngForm"`, we're creating a local variable for the form that is pointed to the `ngForm` directive.
 This means we can now use `registrationForm`'s properties and methods elsewhere within our `<form>`.

 One of the properties that an `ngForm` instance has is `value` which is an object that has keys and values for any elements that we have an `NgControl` directive on.
 So what exactly is `NgControl`?
 Well, it's a class that binds a `Control` object to an element.
 In this case, the element that it's applied to is an `input`.
 We'll take a closer look at `Control` objects later on.

 This is really all we need in our HTML to have our form wired up, but we also need to tell the component class that we want to have access to the form directives that come from Angular 2.
-At the same time, let's create the function that will be responsible for sending our user data to the database.
+At the same time, let's create the function that will be responsible for sending our user data to the backend.

 ```js
 // src/client/app/simple-form/simple-form.component.ts